Why Complete a Testamentary Capacity Assessment?

 It’s Your Will and Your Decision

-As qualified Social Workers our professional values are rooted in empowerment.
-We are not here to judge your decision making in choosing beneficiaries in a Testamentary Capacity Assessment, but rather to evidence that you gave due thought and reflection when drawing up your Will.
+Thornton & Lee’s professional values are rooted in empowerment.
+We are not here to judge your decision making in choosing beneficiaries in a Testamentary capacity assessment, but rather to evidence that you gave due thought and reflection when drawing up your Will.
 Equally we discuss with you the nature of your estate, so we can evidence in very simplistic terms in this Court standard document that you understood what you had, who you wanted to give it to, the impact upon those you chose to leave out, and that you were of sound mind when you made the decision.

 Why We Enjoy What We Do

-From supporting a Testator to ensure that a devoted adult child benefits from a loving fathers estate, to providing the evidence in a Testamentary Assessment to assist with a Testator’s wishes to exclude an adulterous spouse from their Will, to us the privilege of being a cog in the wheel that helps honour an individuals wishes after their passing, really does lead to tremendous job satisfaction as the authors of a Mental Capacity Assessment.
+From supporting a Testator to ensure that a devoted adult child benefits from a loving fathers estate, to providing the evidence in a Testamentary assessment to assist with a Testator’s wishes to exclude an adulterous spouse from their Will, to us the privilege of being a cog in the wheel that helps honour an individuals wishes after their passing, really does lead to tremendous job satisfaction as the authors of a Testamentary capacity assessment.

-If you would like to get in touch regarding a Testamentary Assessment then please do reach out and one of our friendly Social Workers will be happy to help.
+If you would like to get in touch regarding a Testamentary assessment then please do reach out and one of our friendly team will be happy to help.
 Call us today on 0333 772 9315 or send us an email on info@thorntonlee.co.uk.
-Alternatively you can fill out our contact form below and someone will respond to your enquiry within 24 hours.
+Alternatively, you can fill out our contact form below and someone will respond to your enquiry within 24 hours.